 That charitable support from the community, alumni, and others continued throughout the years.

-Today, Humboldt State University recognizes that legacy and honors a group of our most important donors through the 1913 Legacy Society.
-Members of the Society are all donors who have designated HSU in their will, trust or other planned gifts, including life income gifts.
-Like Humboldt State’s original benefactors, members of the 1913 Legacy Society have made a vital commitment to the future of this institution.
+Today, Cal Poly Humboldt recognizes that legacy and honors a group of our most important donors through the 1913 Legacy Society.
+Members of the Society are all donors who have designated Humboldt in their will, trust or other planned gifts, including life income gifts.
+Like Humboldt's original benefactors, members of the 1913 Legacy Society have made a vital commitment to the future of this institution.
 They have also set an inspiring example for others.

-Those who have made this important commitment to HSU’s future are recognized in many ways.
+Those who have made this important commitment to Humboldt’s future are recognized in many ways.

 - Recognition online and in print publications (with your permission)

-- Invitation to annual luncheons hosted by the HSU President
+- Invitation to annual luncheons hosted by the Cal Poly Humboldt's President

 - Invitations to special events